 4. Go For A Swim In Bath Lake Medicine Park

 This is a great place to visit during the summers and spend some time outdoors.

 What to do:

-It is a popular spot for swimming and picnic and also offers the view of beautiful waterfalls and gorgeous mountains.
-In the winters, it is a popular spot for trout fishing.
+It is a popular spot for swimming and picnic and also offers a view of beautiful waterfalls and gorgeous mountains.
+In the winter, it is a popular spot for trout fishing.